Directions to Orvieto Retreat

 Some students may be interested in renting a car only for the purposes of taking a day trip, for example to Todi or Lake Bolsena.
 There are rental agencies near the train station, including Hertz and Avis.
 Auto Europe has a rental office in the town itself.

-Make sure to use everything you find on this page in conjunction with a detailed road atlas.
-Affordable ones are available from Touring Club Italiano or De Agostini at any highway rest stop and most newstands.
+Make sure to use everything you find on this page in conjunction with a detailed road atlas, or to purchase a large enough international data plan to use maps on your mobile device.
+Affordable road atlases are available from Touring Club Italiano or De Agostini at any highway rest stop and most newsstands.

 Left click on the image to view; right click to save.